toniengineering/First-pcb/README.md

 # First-pcb
-Making a pcb board for a blinky board for the first time.
+Making a pcb for a blinky board for the first time.